AVIVA by Boaz Yakin

 Festivals Fantaspoa 2024, Roze Filmdagen FF 2022, Philosophical FF 2021, Molodist FF, Haifa FF, Choreoscope FF, Transatlantyk FF, Dansdagen FF, Fantaspoa FF, WP - SXSW FF 2020

 Aviva is a young Parisian who develops a romance with Eden, a New Yorker.
-They fall in love, move in and their lives are not without struggle — for inside both young lovers exist warring factions of masculine and feminine energies battling for primacy inside and out of the bodies that contain them.
+Inside both young lovers exist warring factions of masculine and feminine energies battling for primacy inside and out of the bodies that contain them.

 There are plenty of bodies in motion, clothed and not, in Aviva, a love story propelled by inventive dance sequences and uninhibited sex.
 But the first bodies we see in Boaz Yakin's atypically experimental film are defiantly still.
 Their gazes are direct, their self-confident nakedness a rebuke, perhaps, or a happy challenge to run-of-the-mill repression, setting the tone for the emotional and physical writhing that lies ahead.